Loading...

 Patient History

-Patient presented with necrotizing fasciitis* after injecting a mixture of meth and industrial cleaner into her neck, missing the vein.
+Patient presented with necrotizing fasciitis* after injecting a mixture of crystal meth and industrial cleaner into her neck, missing the vein.
 Patient developed a rapid, chemical-induced soft tissue necrosis.

 Treatment